LUIDA: Large-scale Unified Infrastructure for Digital Assessments based on Commercial Metaverse Platform: LUIDA: Core Features and Mechanisms

-The design of LUIDA integrates a variety of features and mechanisms for the comprehensive management of VR experiments using the metaverse environment.
-We describe the key features of LUIDA that correspond to the elements considered important in VR experiments, as described in Sec.~\ref{subsec:related:exp-require}:
+LUIDA integrates a variety of features and mechanisms for the comprehensive management of VR experiments leveraging the metaverse environment.
+In this section, we describe the key features of LUIDA, which align with the critical functionalities for VR experiments identified in Section~\ref{subsec:related:desirable-func}.